stdword/logseq13-missing-commands/README.md

 _Designed to be very productive with keyboard_  ❤️

 <p> </p>

+> ⚠️ Some commands has default shortcut and some not.
+>
+> To find out the shortcut for the particular command (or bind your own) use [this](https://github.com/stdword/logseq13-missing-commands/tree/main?tab=readme-ov-file#how-to-change-default-shortcut-for-the-particular-command) instruction.

+<p> </p>

-> ⚠️ GitHub may need some time to load all demo animations on this page (in GIF format).
+> ⚠️ GitHub may need some time to load all demo animations (GIF) in collapsed blocks on this page.

 <p> </p>